Q. Why should I participate in the Duke Global Policy Program in Geneva?

 A. Located on beautiful Lake Geneva in the heart of Western Europe, Geneva is the best place in the world to explore public policy and international affairs.
 It is home to the United Nations headquarters as well as 200 government missions, and over 300 international non-governmental organizations (NGOs).
 For students interested in a career in public policy or international affairs, Geneva is an essential destination.

 Q. Who should apply?

-A. The Duke Program on Global Policy and Governance is open to graduate and professional students from around the world.
+A. The Duke Global Policy Program is open to graduate and professional students from around the world.
 Program fellows do not have to be Duke students to participate in the program.
 Fellows come from diverse graduate programs -- public policy, international relations, business, medicine, law and others -- and from universities around the world including Harvard, Stanford, Columbia University, Singapore Management University, University of Toronto, and many others.

 Please note that while the program is intended for graduate and professional students, we do accept a limited number of outstanding undergraduate students.
 Undergraduate students must be rising seniors at the time of participation, and should have exceptional experience interning and/or living abroad to be considered.

 A. Our fellows hail from a variety of academic backgrounds.
 However, they are united by their commitment to their chosen area of global policy and by their demonstration of academic and/or professional excellence.
 Most of our fellows have previous experience living abroad, either through their studies, work, or personal travel.
 Fluency in a second language, while not required, will strengthen an application.